thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 #### Step 3: Create Workspace Directory
 Create a workspace and source directory with `mkdir`.
-Follow the naming rules described above when choosing a workspace name.
 The default `~/catkin_ws` is sufficient and will be used as the <workspace_name> in this tutorial.
+Follow the [naming rules](http://wiki.ros.org/ROS/Patterns/Conventions) described above when choosing an alternate workspace name.

 ```
 mkdir -p catkin_ws/src